Skip to content

 Knip understands Apple is used, since it’s standard usage.
 But Orange is referenced through a function of an external library.
 For performance reasons, Knip does not include external type definitions by default so it won’t see the export being referenced.

-To include the type definitions of external libraries, use the —include-libs flag:
+Solution: include the type definitions of external libraries with the —include-libs flag:

 Terminal window